 An introduction overview of the processing industries.
 Introduction to chemical and refinery plant operations.
-Topics include process duties, responsibilities technician and expectations, plant organizations, plant process and utility systems, and the mental requirements of the process technician.
+Topics include process technician duties, responsibilities and expectations, plant organizations, plant process and utility systems, and the mental requirements of the process technician.

-Safety, Health, and Environment I An overview of safety, health, environmental issues in the performance of all job tasks in process industries.
-Development of knowledge and skills to reinforce the attitudes behaviors required for safe and and environmentally sound work habits.
+Safety, Health, and Environment I

+An overview of safety, health, and environmental issues in the performance of all job tasks in process industries.
+Development of knowledge and skills to reinforce the attitudes and behaviors required for safe and environmentally sound work habits.

-TSI ELAR (Reading and Writing) Prerequisite: requirement met or concurrent enrollment in INRW 0300 Type: TECH
+Prerequisite: TSI ELAR (Reading and Writing) requirement met or concurrent enrollment in INRW 0300